 - White Flies: Whiteflies are small, white insects that congregate on the undersides of leaves.
 They, like aphids, suck the sap out of plants.
 To get rid of them, you can use a yellow sticky trap or spray them off with a strong stream of water.

 Common Cantaloupe Diseases

-If your cantaloupe fails to thrive and has some telltale signs, then chances are it may be suffering from disease.
-Before considering plant disease, check to ensure your plant is being watered properly and is in a place to get enough sun.
+If your cantaloupe vine fails to thrive and has some telltale signs, such as spots on the leaves or wilting leaves or stems, then chances are it may be suffering from disease.
+Before considering plant disease, check to ensure your plant is being watered properly (ideally not using overhead irrigation or a traditional sprinkler) and is in a place to get enough sun.